 You can receive an online personal loan from banks, online lenders, a credit union without any collateral and be eligible for lower rates and a reasonable APR.
 These unsecured loans require no guarantees, unlike a secured loan, which requires some form of collateral or guarantee.
 If you have bad credit, a secured personal loan may be easier to access and help you to be approved for debt consolidation.

-Some lenders also offer unsecured personal loans to people with a bad credit score.
+Some lenders also allow you to apply for unsecured personal loans for people with a bad credit score.
 While these bad credit loans normally come with higher interest rates or payment terms than loans for people with good credit, they can be cheaper to repay than car title or payday options.
 It may be ideal for people with bad credit.
 Just make sure you pay attention to the APR and origination fee no matter which type of loan or lending company you choose.
 And it’s always wise to make sure there aren’t any prepayment penalties.

-Personal bad credit loans generally offer larger amounts than car title or payday options and usually come with longer repayment periods.
+Personal bad credit loans can offer larger amounts than car title or payday options and usually come with longer repayment periods.
 Repayment on a reputable personal loan can last up to a period of 84 months, or longer, with loan amounts ranging from $100 to $100,000 and fixed or variable interest rates.
 Most of these options also offer autopay capabilities to help you avoid missed or late payments.
 Personal loans for bad credit can be much more versatile and flexible than some other options for fast cash.

 4. Peer-to-Peer Loans for a Poor Credit Score